AndrejsGrocs/backend-banking-asset-management/README.md

 ![alt text](https://cdn.corporatefinanceinstitute.com/assets/asset-management.jpeg)

-# Backend Database Prototype For Banks or Asset Management Companies
+# Backend Database Prototype For Banks and Asset Management Companies

 ```
-This is a Rest API Prototype.
+This is a Rest API Database Prototype.
 Including User Data and User Assets Data.
  ```

 Author: Andrejs Grocs

-You can find, edit and delete userdata and assets data separately.
+You can find, edit and delete user data and assets data separately.
 Assets Data need to be connected to the User Data by ID.

 ## Instructions

-To use it you need to install node modules and dependencies:
+**To use it you need to install node modules and dependencies:**
 ```
 cors
 dotenv